mctrashmoney/VBA-challenge/README.md

     -It kept on running the lowest and biggest 'Percentage Change' of all the worksheets totaled until it occurred to me to set a value BEFORE the worksheet iteration started
             # THIS WAS A HEADACHE

-### On slack I saw some things shared, especially the importance of the third point I put on here.
-The credit card code from last thursday was crucial.